YouFaraj/SpaceExploration/README.md

 TLDR: This project was created in 24 hours, the goal was to establish one place to access different kind of NASA information relative mainly to mars.

 SpaceExpo is an application that makes use of four different NASA APIs.
-The App breaks down into four different pages:
+The App breaks down into five different pages:

 - Home: Provides 5 random pictures of the day from the NASA APOD API.
 - APOD: Shows off the current picture of the day with the information from the NASA APOD API.